 1 tsp mixed spice

 Line the bottom of a rectangular cake tin 18cm x 29 cm with greaseproof paper.

 Put the warm water into a jug and add the sugar and the dried yeast, mix thoroughly.
-Leave to ferment for 15mins.
+Leave to ferment for 15 minutes.
 Weigh the flour, salt and butter into a bowl and either use your fingers to crumble the fat into the flour to create a breadcrumb, or use your mixer.
 When the yeast is fermented, add it to the flour mix to make a dough.
-Knead for 15mins or 10 mins if you are using a mixer with a dough hook attachment.
-Once you have a smooth and elastic dough place it back into the bowl and cover in cling film or a towel.
+Knead for 15 minutes or 10 if you are using a mixer with a dough hook attachment.
+Once you have a smooth and elastic dough place it back into the bowl and cover with cling film or a tea towel.
 Leave it in a warm place to rise to twice its size or for 1 hour, whichever is first.

 In the meantime, slice up the lard and place it into a warm bowl to help it soften.
 Add the mincemeat and spice and combine with a wooden spoon or in the mixer.

-Punch the dough down and roll out to a circle.
-With a pallet knife smear a quarter of the lard mix in dabs over the surface of the dough.
-Draw an outside edge of the dough into the centre, taking the right hand corner you have just made into the centre and continue around the circle until all edges have been pulled into the centre.
+Punch the dough down and roll out into a circle.
+With a pallet knife, smear a quarter of the lard mix in dabs over the surface of the dough.
+Draw an outside edge of the dough into the centre, then take the right hand corner you have just made into the centre and continue around the circle until all edges have been pulled into the centre.
 Turn the dough over onto a flat surface and roll out again into a circle.
 Repeat this process twice more.

 Preheat the oven to 220C/425F/Gas 7.
 Bake for 30-35 minutes, or until golden-brown.
-Remove cake from tin immediately and tip upside down onto a rack, so lard mixture can soak through.
+Remove the cake from the tin immediately and tip it upside down onto a rack, so the lard mixture can soak through.
 Leave the cake to cool before serving to let the caramelised toffee set.
 This is perfect if served slightly warm.